Close

 Unlike most class action lawsuits, the decision as to the settlement amounts to compensate victims will involve politics and policy instead of projected jury compensation payouts.
 One looking glass to the ultimate settlement: the government has allocated $22 billion to pay Camp Lejeune settlement amounts and jury payouts.
 This final settlement number could go up or down.
 So it is a bit of an artificial number.
 But it is a strong anchor for the Justice Department when it starts offering settlement amounts to Camp Lejeune victims.

 So you can do some back-of-the-napkin math to calculate average settlement compensation payouts.
 But the critical question is how many Lejeune class action claims will be filed.
 For example, if there are 110,000 claims accepted, that would be an average per-person Camp Lejeune settlement amount of $200,000.
-In early 2024, the last count were over 170,000 claims.
+In June 2024, the last count was over 232,000 claims.
 But how many of those are viable claims?
-We are probably back to that 110,000 estimate.
+We are probably back close to that 110,000 estimate.

 Political Pressure to Raise Camp Lejeune Lawsuit Payouts

 The low range of the average Camp Lejeune lawsuit payout our attorneys projected above was $150,000.
-The question: is this what Congress intends?
-The politics of compensating veterans for the harm done to them probably does not jive with an average Camp Lejeune lawsuit settlement amount of $150,000.
-This is why the likely average per person Lejeune claim will probably be more than double that amount of money.
+The question is: Is this what Congress intends?
+The politics of compensating veterans for the harm done to them probably do not jive with an average Camp Lejeune lawsuit settlement amount of $150,000.
+This is why the likely average per-person Lejeune claim will probably be more than double that amount of money.

 Type of Camp Lejeune Lawsuits Are Lawyers Are Seeing